David-fi/NL2SQL/README.md

     docker-compose.yml        # launches MySQL, backend, and frontend as services README.md                 # this file
-    SQLCode         # containing the sql for test schema setup
+    SQLCode         # containing the sql for test schema setup WorkplaceTest.json        #this file is used in the pytests, it is a json file of one of the test datasets defined in the SQLCode module

 --